 Not a big talker by nature, Smoke’s string of consecutive sentences illustrated just how strongly he felt about the subject.
 Murmurs of agreement followed.

 “We don’t need the publicity,” Mad Dog added thoughtfully.
 “We’ve already got more applications than we can fulfill.
 At this rate, we’ll be adding another wing.”

 “Besides, if we do okay this thing, there’s the possibility that the interviewer is going to want to talk to some of the locals, too.
 Depending on who they tap, that might not be a good thing.”

 More nods and murmurs followed Heff’s statement.
 While they had the support of many of the people in Sumneyville, there were those who wanted to see Sanctuary fail and were undermining them by quietly casting doubts and suspicions on their true purpose.
-At first, it appeared to be only a select few, but after the kind of shunning both Sandy and Kate had experienced, they realized it was a growing problem.
-Some whispered rumors even went as far as suggesting they were nothing more than borderline psychos with lethal training.
+At first, it’d appeared to be only a select few, but after the kind of shunning both Sandy and Kate had experienced, they realized it was a growing problem.
+Some whispered rumors had even gone as far as suggesting they were nothing more than borderline psychos with lethal training.

 “Good point,” agreed Doc.
 He turned back to Church.
 “It sounds like we’re in agreement.
 Decline the interview.
 Cite respect for the privacy of the guests or some shit like that.”

 “It might not be that easy,” Church said, his lips pulling into a thin line.
 “I got a call from our friends in Pine Ridge.
 Sean Callaghan towed a rental that broke down on the back road between Pine Ridge and Sumneyville.
 A woman who told Nicki that she worked for the Sentinel Voice and was headed to Sanctuary.”

 Cage shifted, the image of a woman with glossy, dark curls and glittering eyes coming to mind.